-NOTE: The comparisons above are based on the raw material ingredient amounts (which includes “free methylfolate”, salt & water content).
-If you are comparing two consumer products that are both labeling the “free methylfolate” only (methylfolate minus the salt & water content and are adding in an overage for potency loss, i.e. up to 32% in the case of amorphous based versions), then you can reasonably compare them as 1:1 (and not worry about needing to do any conversions yourself).
+NOTE: The comparisons above are based on the raw material ingredient amounts, which includes “free methylfolate,” as well as salt & water content.
+If you are comparing two consumer products that don’t label the salt & water content, you can compare them as 1:1.

-Merck has contracted with Nestlé Health Science–Pamlab, Inc. who creates a number of prescription versions of Metafolin® which are available today for patients in the USA.
+Merck has contracted with Nestlé Health Science–Pamlab, Inc., which creates a number of prescription versions of Metafolin® available for patients in the USA.
 Check out the prescription chart listing these.

 Generic / Racemic Mixtures

-This racemic mixture, substance difference is how other companies have worked around the patent that Merck has for Metafolin®.
-It is probably most widely known as 5-MTHF (although labeled in many ways – technically it should be labeled as DL-5-MTHF or (6S)/(6R)-5-MTHF).
+Using this racemic mixture strategy is how other companies have worked around the patent that Merck has for Metafolin®.
 As you can imagine, Merck does not like this competition and has been working hard to stamp it out.
-A study has been circulated by the Metafolin® folks questioning the (6R) isomer’s health benefit or detriment – it has recently appeared in the pamphlets for the prescription versions that now contain Metafolin®.
-On the other hand, racemic versions have been used widely and have even been officially tested in a colon cancer trial study where they claim to have found no toxic side effects in the duration of the study (even with daily doses of 100-600 mg) – Check it out here.
-As you can imagine, an ‘unpatented’ version of methylfolate would be much cheaper than a patented, trademarked version that a company is paying to protect, so you will typically find these racemic versions much more affordable.
-Though more recently, it seems the use of racemic methylfolate is dying out in the supplement market as doctors are concerned with the study Metafolin® sites.
+A study has been circulated by the Metafolin® folks questioning the (6R) isomer’s health benefit or detriment.
+Yet, racemic versions have been used widely and have even been officially tested in a colon cancer trial study where they claim to have found no toxic side effects in the duration of the study (even with daily doses of 100-600 mg).

 The difference between these salt form molecules is that a crystalline salt molecule is more stable, whereas an amorphous salt molecule is less stable.
 What does this mean to you or me?
-It means that if the amorphous ingredient is manufactured 12 months before use, it can lose up to 16%+ of its potency as compared to a crystalline form ingredient which may lose 1-2% of its potency over that same time period.
-Extrafolate-S® is not quite as common to find in the marketplace because Gnosis now seems to be pushing its FDA approved Glucosamine salt based version of methylfolate more heavily, Quatrefolic®.
-It’s worth noting that most other calcium salt based methylfolates that are not patented as Metafolin® or Magnafolate-C™ are amorphous salt versions (including Extrafolate-S®), and if it’s not labeled as one of those three, it’s most likely produced in China as a generic.
+It means that if the amorphous ingredient is manufactured 12 months before use, it can lose up to 16%+ of its potency, compared to a crystalline form, which will only lose 1-2% of its potency.
+Extrafolate-S® is not quite as common to find in the marketplace because Gnosis now seems to be more heavily pushing its FDA-approved Quatrefolic®.

 Internationally Patented Magnafolate-C™